sdziallas/comp55/docs/labs/GitTips.md

     5) Click on *Add Folder*

-Now you are met with the Source Folder Selection.
-All you have to do now is check the folder you want to add and click *Ok*, and *Apply and Close*.
+Now you are met with the Source Folder Selection

 ![](gittips/media/sourceFolderSelection.png)

+All you have to do now is check the folder you want to add and click *Ok*, and *Apply and Close* and you are done!